Welcome To Furness Economic Development Forum

 The Furness Economic Development Forum (FEDF) operates from Emlyn Hughes House, Abbey Road, Barrow in Furness, LA14 5PQ.
 You can contact us by telephone at 01229 314 100 or by email firstname.lastname@example.org or email@example.com.

-The flagship scheme to strengthen supply chains and transform skills is being funded by Coastal Communities Fund.
+The flagship scheme to strengthen supply chains and transform skills is funded by Coastal Communities Fund.
+Through the Fund businesses and individuals are offered support through work-streams which include:

 Cumbria LEP Growth Deal Funding is supporting other measures